daee-kang/TIL/README.md

 ## what is this??????????

 Take notes in markdown, that's it B-)
 Markdown text is saved in a mongodb database and when fetched, is parsed and compiled into html with [marked.js](https://marked.js.org/).
+When creating subheaders in markdown, the website will automatically parse and add the subheader as a link to the sidebar and search engine. is cool man

 Inspired by : https://github.com/milooy/TIL

 Instead of hosting data through saving in the repository, I wanted to have it run through a database for ease.

 ## how to run this???????????????????????????????????